 The problem with the lack of a dialogue is that it forces Black men into isolation, unable to communicate what they are going through with somebody who could relate with them.

+The Path ForwardDavid, James, Miles, and I all want to be biological fathers, and we all fear that insurmountable odds will prevent us from accomplishing our goal.
 Miles is still looking for a job that will offer the fertility benefits needed to cover the high cost of corrective surgery.
 James is reluctant to pay out of pocket for procedures like IVF that have low rates of success and has halted his attempt at having a child.
 My insurance has allowed me to receive prescriptions of Clomid and Anastrozole to increase my hormone levels to make conditions more optimal for a sperm extraction for IVF.

 When many think of infertility, they think of women, even though men contribute to half of all infertility cases—equal to roughly 10 percent of males who try to have a child with a female partner.